 Mixed Signal That Leads to Dogs Get Sprayed

 Skunks give a fair warning with stomped feet, turning around, and holding the tail high.
 But this elevated tail poised to launch its smelly cargo sends mixed signals to pets.

 A straight-up tail is a greeting behavior for cats, and for dogs, a high-wagging tail begs your puppy to sniff.
 The poor puppy thinks the skunk has shown the equivalent of a dog offering to shake hands and misunderstands the skunk’s invitation.
 Pups simply speak a different language and fail to understand the skunk’s warning.

 Why Skunks Stink

 Skunks have musk glands on each side of the anus.
 These glands are equipped with retractable ducts.
 They can take aim and spray the stink a distance of 10 to 15 feet, so even standoffish pets are liable to get nailed.

-Skunk spray contains thiols, an organic compound composed of a sulfur atom attached to a hydrogen atom attached to a carbon atom.
+Skunk spray contains thiols, which are organic compounds containing sulfur.
 These same types of compounds create bad breath and the offensive odor of flatulence.
 Thiols have a lingering rotten egg odor, and the skunk’s oily secretion makes it difficult to get rid of.
 Skunk spray is so pungent, a concentration of one in 10 parts per billion can make humans gag.
-Just think how obnoxious or downright painful the smell is to your puppy’s sensitive sense of smell.